-SafeAssign originality reports provide detailed information about the matches found between a submitted paper and existing sources.
-The SafeAssign report identifies all matching blocks of text.
-You and your students need to investigate whether the matching text is properly referenced.
-Detailing each match prevents detection errors due to differences in citing standards.
+A SafeAssign originality report provides detailed information about the matches found between a submitted paper and existing sources.
+The report identifies all matching blocks of text.
+You and your students need to determine if the matching text is properly referenced.
+Investigating each match prevents detection errors due to differences in citing standards.

 The overall SafeAssign score indicates the probability that the submitted paper contains matches to existing sources.
 This score is a warning indicator only.
 Review papers to see if the matches are properly attributed.